Salt Lake City

 McClelland Trail

-This trail follows the route of the Jordan & Salt Lake City Canal in Salt Lake City, from the 9th & 9th Business District (900 S) to the Sugar House Business District (2100 S).
+This trail follows the route of the Jordan & Salt Lake City Canal in Salt Lake City, from the 9th & 9th Business District (900 South) to the Sugar House Business District (2100 South).
 Some sections use quiet streets; others are off-street trail.
-Eventually, the trail will extend south to Elgin Avenue (~3000 S) near the Brickyard Plaza, totaling about 4 miles in length.
-The Trail is about 1040 to 1200 East.
+Eventually, the trail will extend south to Elgin Avenue (~3000 South) near the Brickyard Plaza, totaling about 4 miles in length.
+The trail section is about 1040 East to 1200 East.

 Mountain Bike Trails